What is Technology Assessment and Why Your Business Needs One?

 One of the most critical aspects of your whole IT infrastructure is your company network.
 If your business is a person, the network is the circulatory system.
 It connects users to each other, to the files they need, and the access to apps and software they need to perform their jobs.
 If the network goes down, downtime is inevitable.
 That also means lost dollars.

 That is why it is usually the first thing evaluated.
-You have to ensure that the network hardware and equipment, systems, and application and software are well provisioned, adequately secured, and optimized so that the organization maximizes it.
+You have to ensure that the network hardware and equipment, systems, application, and software are well provisioned, adequately secured, and optimized so that the organization maximizes it.

 The cloud is the present and future of information technology.
 It gives your business great flexibility, mobility, and scalability without the high cost of on-premise IT systems.
 If you are not taking advantage of the cloud, then your business is operating at a disadvantage.